Science couldn't find the pain

 Cutaneous pain can be excruciating.

-Articulations can’t hurt; they don’t feel
+Joints can’t hurt; they don’t feel

-Your skin has entangled itself into the articulation and is now caught inside its mechanism.
+Your skin has entangled itself into the articulation, and is now caught inside its mechanism.

 That’s what hurts.